Mutineers (album): Release

 On 1 April 2014, the video for "Gulls" premiered on both the Myles O'Reilly website and Gray's official YouTube channel, with O'Reilly being the director.

-On 10 April 2014, the track "Back in the World" was uploaded onto Gray's official YouTube channel.
+On 10 April, "Back in the World" was uploaded onto Gray's official YouTube channel.
 A day later, the song was played by radio presenter Chris Evans on BBC Radio 2 for The Chris Evans Breakfast Show.